 The Leaguers

 The mission of The Leaguers of the Chicago Urban League—established in 1955 by Muriel Ibom—is to assist with Chicago Urban League’s fundraising efforts; perpetuate the Urban League’s policies and programs; increase awareness and community interest in the Urban League’s work; acquaint Chicagoans with the challenges that the League addresses; and solicit memberships and volunteers for Urban League activities.
-Join our efforts to empower communities and change lives by contacting Shapell Smith, president of The Leaguers, at snikko10@sbcglobal.net.
+Join our efforts to empower communities and change lives by contacting Lori Taylor, president of The Leaguers, at lorijtaylor@gmail.com.

 Contact The Leaguers right-arrow-white